Thornton Willis

-Postminimalism, Bio-morphic Cubism (a term he coined) and Color Field painting.
+Postminimalism, Bio-morphic Cubism (a term he coined), and Color Field painting.
+Willis was a member of American Abstract Artists.

 Biography

-Thornton Willis's father, Willard Willis, was an evangelical preacher in the Church of Christ.
-Willis spent formative years in Montgomery Alabama, returning to graduate from Tate High School in Pensacola, Florida.
-After three years in the United States Marine Corps, Thornton Willis studied, under the G.I.
+Thornton Wilson Willis was born on May 25, 1936, in Pensacola, Florida.
+His father, Willard Willis, was an evangelical preacher in the Church of Christ.
+Willis spent formative years in Montgomery, Alabama, returning to graduate from Tate High School in Pensacola, Florida.
+After three years in the United States Marine Corps Willis studied, under the G.I.
 Bill, at Auburn University for one year transferring to the University of Southern Mississippi where he graduated with a B.A. in 1962.
 In the summer of 1964, he enrolled at the University of Alabama, in Tuscaloosa, for graduate studies and received a teaching assistantship, and his M.A. in 1966.
 While at the University of Alabama he was befriended by the American football quarterback Joe Namath, met visiting artist Theodoros Stamos, and primarily studied painting with Melville Price, a painter who had shown in New York City with Franz Kline and Willem de Kooning and had been a member of The Club at the Cedar Tavern.
 During these years, Willis also participated in the Civil Rights Movement including the march from Selma to Montgomery, led by Martin Luther King Jr.

-Throughout his painting studies, Thornton Willis became highly influenced by the tenets of Abstract Expressionism embodied in The New York School of painting, including second generation painters such as Robert Rauschenberg and Jasper Johns.
+Throughout his painting studies, Willis became highly influenced by the tenets of Abstract Expressionism embodied in The New York School of painting, including second generation painters such as Robert Rauschenberg and Jasper Johns.
 His early work was equally informed by the more reductive paintings of Piet Mondrian and Frank Stella.
-These two polarities, Expressionism and Cubism were the early foundations of his paintings and continue to inform his work to this day.
+These two polarities, Expressionism and Cubism were the early foundations of his paintings and continued to inform his work.

-In 1967 Thornton Willis accepted a teaching position at Wagner College in Staten Island, and moved to New York City.
+In 1967 Willis accepted a teaching position at Wagner College on Staten Island, and moved to New York City.
 He established his first studio in the Chelsea district of Manhattan.
 In 1968, he had his first one-person show at the Henri Gallery in Washington, DC.
 In New York, Willis met fellow painters, Dan Christensen, Jules Olitski, Ken Showell as well as sculptors and installation artists Richard Serra, Alan Saret, and Gordon Matta-Clark, all working out of a process art orientation.

+Willis was married three times.
+His marriages to Peggy Whisenhant and Jane Miles ended in divorce, and his marriage to fellow painter Vered Lieb lasted until his death, from COVID-19 and pneumonia, on June 15, 2025, at the age of 89, at a hospital in Manhattan.
+He had a son from his marriage to Whisenhant and a daughter from his marriage to Lieb.